-A question we get asked regularly is “is it possible to reduce LED lights running costs or have we saved all we can?”
+A question we get asked regularly is “is it possible to reduce LED lights running costs with a DC microgrid or have we saved all we can?”

 The answer is YES it is possible to further lower the energy bills so let me explain how.